riosengineer/Bicepify/README.md

 # 💪 Bicepify

-Bicepify is a sample code repository project with a mission to simplify getting started into Azure Bicep.
+Bicepify is a sample repository with a mission to simplify getting started with Azure Bicep.

 We aim to do this by creating real example templates that are easy to digest and break down Azure Bicep concepts, with straight to the point explanations to jump start your Bicep journey 🚀